 -Fasten all joints in the channel with a deck screw and washer

 -Use contractors glue (waterproof) to glue the ripped strips into the channel.

 -Use a hand plane to bring the level of the inlay to the deck surface.
 Sanding takes too much time.

 (Sounds like “all ya gotta do is blah blah blah”)

 Measure your power saw edge guide.
-What is the measurement to the saw tooth closest to the edge guide?
+What is the measurement to the sawtooth closest to the edge guide?
 It should typically be about 1-1/4 inch.
-See yellow rectangle in the diagram.
+See the yellow rectangle in the diagram.

-Use a piece of scrap wood no thicker than 1/4 inch and tack the scrap wood onto the deck to the right of the drawn line a distance equal to the measurement of the guide to saw blade, and parallel to that line.
+Use a piece of scrap wood no thicker than 1/4 inch and tack the scrap wood onto the deck to the right of the drawn line a distance equal to the measurement of the guide to a saw blade, and parallel to that line.
 See the brown rectangle in the diagram.

 This shows four inlays in place.

 It doesn’t require a genius to see the improvement of the design with the inlays.
 The lines at the main joists are dead straight, the triangular features of the octagon pop right out.

 In our county, a hard roof on a gazebo or any deck changes all the rules.
 The setbacks for a deck move from 4 feet to 23 feet the minute your designs include a hard roof.
-The result is that I had to design for a tent roof.
-This design started with the intention of cedar rails and a semi-permanant roof.
-Aside from the cost the local engineering department said NO!
+The result is that I had to design a tent roof.
+This design started with the intention of cedar rails and a semi-permanent roof.
+Aside from the cost, the local engineering department said NO!